"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Abstract

 Banchi \& Crooks (\emph{Quantum,} 2021) have given methods to estimate derivatives of expectation values depending on a parameter that enters via what we call a ``perturbed'' quantum evolution $x\mapsto e^{i(x A + B)/\hbar}$.
 Their methods require modifications, beyond merely changing parameters, to the unitaries that appear.
-Moreover, in the case when the $B$-term is unavoidable, no exact method (unbiased estimator) for the derivative seems to be known: Banchi \& Crooks' method gives an approximation.
+Moreover, in the case when the $B$-term is unavoidable, no exact method (unbiased estimator) for the derivative seems to be known: Banchi \& Crooks's method gives an approximation.

 In this paper, for estimating the derivatives of parameterized expectation values of this type, we present a method that only requires shifting parameters, no other modifications of the quantum evolutions (a ``proper'' shift rule).
-Our method is exact (i.e., it gives ``analytic derivatives''), and it has the same worst-case variance as Banchi-Crooks'.
+Our method is exact (i.e., it gives analytic derivatives, unbiased estimators), and it has the same worst-case variance as Banchi-Crooks's.

 Moreover, we discuss the theory surrounding proper shift rules, based on Fourier analysis of perturbed-parametric quantum evolutions, resulting in a characterization of the proper shift rules in terms of their Fourier transforms, which in turn leads us to non-existence results of proper shift rules with exponential concentration of the shifts.
-We derive truncated methods that exhibit approximation errors, and compare to Banchi-Crooks' based on preliminary numerical simulations.
+We derive truncated methods that exhibit approximation errors, and compare to Banchi-Crooks's based on preliminary numerical simulations.